Olga Nikolaevna of Russia: Work and influence

-Olga dedicated her life to social causes.
+Supported by her cabinet secretary Boris von Wolff-Stomersee, Olga dedicated her life to social causes.
 She was especially interested in the education of girls, and also supported wounded veterans and the disabled assisted in part by philanthropist Charlotte Wahl of Stuttgart.
 A children's hospital of Stuttgart, the Olgahospital, was named for her in 1849; and an order of Protestant nursing nuns of Stuttgart, the Olgaschwesternschaft, was named for her in 1872.
 These charitable enterprises made her very popular among her subjects, much more so than her husband.

 Olga was fond of agriculture and was keenly interested in all happenings on her farming estate which was located in the German Volhynia colony of Russia.
 She received detailed reports from her ward Karl Alexander Wieler, a Württemberg orphan, who managed her estate and would rise to prominence in Russia's Imperial government owing to this Imperial association.

 Olga was also very interested in natural science and collected minerals systematically.
 Her collection was left to the Staatliche Museum für Naturkunde in Stuttgart.
 As of 2011 part of the collection is still on display.
 Her name is attached to a geological formation in the Northern Territory, Australia.
 In 1871, King Charles I elevated the German-born Australian explorer Ferdinand Mueller to being "Freiherr von Mueller".
 He repaid the compliment as follows.
 A series of massive rock formations was discovered by the British-born Australian explorer Ernest Giles in central Australia in 1872.
 Mueller was Giles' benefactor.
 Giles had wanted to name the tallest peak Mt.
 Mueller, but Mueller prevailed on Giles to name it Mt.
 Olga, in honour of the queen.
 The entire geological formation then became known as "The Olgas", before the indigenous name "Kata Tjuta" was officially proclaimed in the 1980s.